ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_virtual_replication_as_a_service/guide.en-sg.md

 ![Zerto Live Failover](images/zerto_OvhToOvh_live_10.png){.thumbnail}

-After the failover has completed, you will see an pending task as long as you have not committed or failed back the operation (through the small icons near the VPG name).
+After the failover has completed, you will see a pending task as long as you have not committed or failed back the operation (through the small icons near the VPG name).

 ![Zerto Live Failover](images/zerto_OvhToOvh_live_11.png){.thumbnail}